re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Network_Proposals.md

 Send dummy loads based on time or quantity?
 * Quantity is best.
 This will ensure no delay between loads and optimizes the chance of not being missed by the Relay's
+* Could be time based.
+Set loads to transmit with a delay ewual to time-on-air.
+This way, should always be something for CAD to detect (I think)

 Delay between sending dummy loads and sending actual data?
 * Depends on several factors; time it takes for dummy load to send and relay to receive, and the size of the network